-I begin by providing you with sold comparables, the most recent carrying the most weight, then I’ll assist you in adjusting for upgrades, condition and unique attributes.
-Number of days on market are also a sizable factor.
+I begin by providing you with sold comparables, the most recent carrying the most weight, then I’ll assist you in adjusting for upgrades, condition, and unique attributes.
+Number of days on market is also a sizable factor.
 Among other things, these are the elements that an appraiser will use in determining value.

 - What happens if the appraisal does not support the purchase price?

 Surprisingly you have more options then you might think.
 This is not necessarily a deal-breaker.
 You will have the choice of walking away, as a satisfactory appraisal is a condition of your contract.
 Renegotiating the price is often a viable alternative.
 You may even have discretion to continue with the agreement “as is” depending on what percentage of the purchase price is covered by your down payment.

 - I understand that this might be a great time to invest.
 What’s different about buying an investment property?

-Buying real estate for investment not only involves different advantages and considerations than other investments, but different advantages and considerations than other real estate purchases.
-The short answer is that real estate as investment is complicated by specific concerns in the areas of financing, location, management, and taxes.
+Buying real estate for investment not only involves different advantages and considerations than other investments but different advantages and considerations than other real estate purchases.
+The short answer is that real estate as an investment is complicated by specific concerns in the areas of financing, location, management, and taxes.

 If you have questions or would like more information - contact Sue today.